cpage-pivotal/tanzu-deploy-action/README.md

 ### Run the workflow

 Commit your changes to Github.
 This will trigger a run of the workflow.
 You can track progress of the workflow under the Actions tab of your repo.

+### Package visibility

+The container image you deploy to ghcr needs to have public visibility for Tanzu Platform to read and deploy it (or else you need to configure Tanzu Platform with your ghcr credentials).

+If your repo/organization publishes the image as private, [follow these instructions](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-visibility-of-packages-for-your-personal-account) to make it public.